nplinden/PostOMC/README.md

 Options:
   -f, --file TEXT         Path to the depletion_results.h5 file.
-  -s, --split-nuclides    Wether to create a nuclide indexed table or an
+  -s, --split-nuclides    Whether to create a nuclide indexed table or an
                           (Element, A, I) indexed table.
   -u, --unit TEXT         The desired unit.  [default: g/cm**3] -t, --time-unit TEXT    The desired time unit.  [default: d]